About iPads in Action

 - Level-Up: This section includes resources from Apple Distinguished Educators (ADE).
 Each ADE is asked to create a "One Best Thing" iBook that highlights the use of an Apple App or Program.
 These books are included in this section based on the apps they use.

 - Explore allows teachers to find other ways this app in being used in the classroom, or in education.
 Resources are pulled from blogs, websites, and other teachers in order to see how others are putting the app to use.

-The iPads in action team includes Jeremie Coplin, Gayle Evans, Lacey Khon, Anne Thorpe, and Keith Tramper.
+The iPads in action team includes Jeremie Coplin, Gayle Evans, Lacey Khon, Anne Thorp, Keith Tramper and Rae Niles from Apple.

-The iPads in Action team would like to give Special Thanks to the Apple Team who helped make this project possible.
+The iPads in Action team gives Special Thanks to the Apple Team who helped make this project possible.
 Part of this team includes the Class of 2018 Apple Education Trainers.